Kitchens9 min readMay 18, 2026

 How to use Re-Design for a kitchen preview

-Start with what stays.
 Example prompt: "Keep the existing range, hood, refrigerator, dishwasher, sink, window, and floor.
 Replace the cabinets with painted shaker fronts in soft white and walnut on the island.
 Replace the counters with honed marble on the perimeter and a 3 inch mitered walnut top on the island.
 Install a 3 by 12 white subway backsplash to the underside of the upper cabinets with light gray grout.
 Replace the hardware with unlacquered brass cup pulls on drawers and knobs on doors.
 Add three 12 inch globe pendants in unlacquered brass over the island at 32 inches above the counter.
 Add under-cabinet LED tape at 2700K.
 Repaint the walls in warm white."

 Run a second version with one variable changed — for example, the same prompt with painted navy cabinets on the perimeter instead of soft white.
 The comparison usually shows which color is doing the calming work and which is fighting your floor.
+A third version with quartz instead of honed marble tells you whether the marble or the cabinet color is responsible for the soft feel.

 Save the best version, screenshot the cabinet color, counter material, pendant height, and grout color, and walk those notes into the showroom.
 The preview turns a vague conversation into a concrete shopping list.